munificent/magpie/doc/site/markdown/syntax/compound-literals.markdown

     // creates an object with fields "x" and "y"

 Note that no separators are needed between the fields.
 The field names (followed by a colon) are enough to distinguish them.

+#### Accessing Fields

+The fields in an object literal can be accessed like any other field on an object, by their name:

+    :::magpie
+    var point = x: 1 y: 2
+    print(point x) // prints "1"
+    print(point y) // prints "2"

 ### Expression Literals